-You are working in the Emergency Department when you receive report from an incoming EMS Unit.
+You are working in the emergency department when you receive a report from an incoming EMS Unit.
 The medic reports that he is treating a 57-year-old male patient with no prior history who developed substernal chest pain while shoveling snow.
 The patient is reporting the pain as 8/10.
-The medic reports that the patient is pale, diaphoretic.
-In addition to his chest pain, the patient complains of feeling “light headed.”
+The medic reports that the patient is pale and diaphoretic.
+In addition to his chest pain, the patient complains of feeling “lightheaded.”
 His BP is 86/40 with a pulse in the 50’s.
 His respirations are unlabored with a pulse ox of 96%.
-He has received Aspirin 325 mg, and an IV of NSS that is running KVO at the time of report.
+He has received Aspirin 325 mg and an IV of NSS that is running KVO at the time of the report.
 The following EKG is transmitted.

 Your diagnosis is: